greg-martinez44/greg-martinez44.github.io/_posts/2024-01-07-compliance-security-profile.md

 ## Serverless computing

 Workspaces with the compliance security profile enabled can us serverless computing for HIPAA workloads.
+The compute resources are managed by Databricks but are marked as "SAFE" – these are physically separate machines than those used for non-compliant workspaces.
+The compute workloads and clusters are very contained:

+> To protect customer data within the serverless compute plane, serverless compute runs within a network boundary for the workspace, with various layers of security to isolate different Databricks customer workspaces and additional network controls between clusters of the same customer.

+Data is saved directly to S3 buckets in the customer's account – so there's no worry of saving sensitive data outside of the customer's organization.